awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 2.2.1 - 2020-07-09 =
+* Added: Gmail mailer now supports aliases.
+* Added: Support both old PHPMailer v5 (WordPress <=5.4) and PHPMailer v6 (WordPress >=5.5).
+* Changed: Pepipost mailer is now using the native API v5 instead of the SendGrid migration API.
+* Fixed: Incorrect Mailgun Domain Name option was not showing an email delivery error.
+* Fixed: Empty debug errors for the Sendinblue mailer are no more.
+* Fixed: Properly compare From Email option value with a correct default email address from WP core.

 = 2.1.1 - 2020-06-08 =
 * Changed: Remove current automatic default reply-to address and add WP filter `wp_mail_smtp_processor_set_default_reply_to` for setting default reply-to addresses.